-The clinician can adjust the veterinary laser’s effect on tissue by simply changing the distance between the handpiece tip and the tissue.
+The clinician can adjust the veterinary laser’s effect on the tissue by simply changing the distance between the handpiece tip and the tissue.
 The tip does not mechanically touch the tissue.
-When the tip is held just above the surface of the tissue, the laser is ready for incisional work; small blood vessels, capillaries and nerve endings are sealed as the laser beam proceeds along the target.
-Drawing the tip slightly farther from the surface allows for ablation/vaporization of larger tissue volumes.
+When the tip is held just above the surface of the tissue, the laser is ready for incisional work; small blood vessels, capillaries, and nerve endings are sealed as the laser beam proceeds along the target.
+Drawing the tip slightly farther from the surface allows for the ablation/vaporization of larger tissue volumes.
 Moving the tip even farther away enables the coagulation of larger blood vessels.

 An intensely hot, precisely focused laser beam instantly vaporizes the tissue while sealing capillaries, small blood vessels, lymphatics, and nerve endings, with excellent clinical outcomes, as can be seen in the “Introduction to Veterinary Laser Surgery” video, or browse videos on our website: veterinary laser surgery videos.

-A rapidly expanding use of the CO2 laser technology is in removal of unsightly warts and cysts.
+A rapidly expanding use of the CO2 laser technology is in the removal of unsightly warts and cysts.
 Many pet owners were previously reluctant to subject their pets to the trauma of surgery, even for these minor procedures.
 Now they can be performed quickly and easily, with very little pain.

 To summarize, the clinical benefits of Aesculight CO2 laser surgery include the following:

 - Reduced pain and swelling promote a quicker recovery.

 - Less bleeding simplifies surgery, shortens it and may reduce the need for and the duration of anesthesia.

-- Instant sterilization of the wound lowers risk of infection.
+- Instant sterilization of the wound lowers the risk of infection.

 - Minimized overall trauma for the patient.